-Students completing all requirements of the Radiography Program may participate in a pinning ceremony to be held on campus at the end of the spring semester.
+Students completing all requirements of the Radiography Program will participate in a pinning ceremony to be held on-campus at the end of the spring semester.
 Family and friends are invited to attend.
-Students are responsible for the pin's cost and may participate in the Radiography Club fundraisers to cover its expenses.
+Students are responsible for the cost of the pin and may elect to participate in the Radiography Club fundraisers to cover expenses of the pins.